HawaiiCC now featuring:

 - Submit this direct loan request form (with attached confirmations) to the HawaiiCC Financial Aid Office.

-Note: Any borrower who has 0-29.99 credits earned at Hawaii Community College and/or who has never received a Federal Student loan will have a 30-day delay in the disbursement of funds.
+Note: Any borrower who has 0-29.99 credits at Hawaii Community College and who has never received a Federal Student loan will have their loan funds disbursed no earlier than 30 days after the first day of instruction .
 Unless you indicate that you will be going less than full-time, all loans will be certified at full-time status (12+ credits).
 If you are enrolled less than full-time, there may be a delay in disbursement.
-To receive Federal Student loans you must be enrolled in at least 6 credits to be certified.
-Notify the Financial Aid Office of any desire to cancel your loans.
-You have 30 days prior to loans beign funded to cancel your loan request and 3 days from the date your loans are funded to have your loan funding sent back. *NOTE: IF ANY PART OF YOUR LOAN REQUEST FORM IS INCOMPLETE OR INCORRECT, IT WILL NOT BE PROCESSED.
+To receive Federal Student loans you must be enrolled in at least 6 credits.
+Please notify the Financial Aid Office of any desire to cancel your loans.
+You will receive an email notification within 30 days from the date your loans are disbursed to inform you (or paper letter to your parent for Direct PLUS Loans) that you have 14 days from the date of notification to cancel part or all of the loan.

 PLUS Loan Borrower must:

 - Request a PLUS loan at www.studentaid.gov

 - Sign in with your FSA User ID.

 - Submit a Parent PLUS Loan Application to the Hawaii Community College Financial Aid Office.

 - Hawaii Community College Financial Aid Office will certify the loan and electronically forward the information to the US Department of Education.

 - Funds will be electronically disbursed to your student’s UH student account and pay any outstanding institutional charges (e.g. tuition and fees).
 If there is a credit balance, a refund will be processed and sent to you (if you have not signed up for E-Refund, the Business Office will cut a refund check; if you did not authorize the credit balance be given directly to the student).